aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 ![Graph Development Lifecycle](rdf/rdf-graph-development-lifecycle.png)

-Here we descrie each step in the process, and below we give a full example of [iterating over the Graph Development Lifecycle multiple times.](#graph-deveopment-lifecycle-walkthough)
+Here we describe each step in the process, and below we give a full example of [iterating over the Graph Development Lifecycle multiple times.](#graph-deveopment-lifecycle-walkthough)

 ### Step 1: Describing new features